 Undergoing cold duration is called vernalization which signals to the plants that it's safe to transition to a reproductive phase which includes flowering.
 A vernalization requirement is an adaptation of wheat plants to survive the harsh winter in temperate regions.
 Wheat plants also sense the length of the day and flower only when the days are getting longer.
 This is called photoperiod sensitivity.
 The combination of vernalization requirement and photoperiod sensitivity ensures that the winter has passed and it's spring when the plants can safely flower.
 Planting wheat plants in fall gives them a head start in spring, and they mature before the summer heat sets in.

 Baking

 What is your experience baking with perennial wheat?

 April - May

-A half-pound of flour is included in your season start kit for those who opted-in to receive perennial wheat flour.
+Two punds of flour is included in your season start kit.

 What do we know about perennial wheat flour?